drostron/slamdata-docs/source/developers-guide.rst

 begin with an exclamation point (``!``) and two back-ticks (``````) and end with two more back-ticks (``````).

-* Click back to the **Setup Markdown Card**
+* Click back to the **Setup Markdown Card**.

 We will use similar syntax to populate the elements of an interactive form in the next section.

 3.2 Interactive Markdown Forms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is where things get really fun for both you and your own users.
+Here is where things get really fun for both you and your users.
 Let's actually provide the functionality that we promise with the
 title of **Average Weight by City**.